| King Ranch was founded

 stood up to them, but after they left her family feared for their lives.
 They

-My grandparents returned to Mexico several times thereafter.
-My
+My grandparents returned to Mexico Rio Grande

 Rosendo was a quiet and dignified gentleman with an enterprising spirit.
 He was